 Additionally when the cauliflower is tempered, instead of using the traditional yoghurt, this recipe uses either Lemon Juice, Vegan Yoghurt, or Cider Vinegar for the acidic flavour.

-Tips to make the make best Gobi 65:
+Tips to make the make BEST version of this Recipe:

 - If the batter looks too runny, just add 1 tsp extra Chickpea Flour at a time until it reaches the desired consistency.
 And if it’s too thick – add a splash of water.